rap2hpoutre/nestor/README.md

 composer require rap2hpoutre/nestor
 ```
 ## Usage
 Run some tasks.
-In this example, the second task fails, it will be rolled back.
+In this example, the second task fails, everything will be rolled back.
 ```php
 $nestor = new Nestor\Servant;